w314/notes/javaNotes/javaCollections.md

 ## `Iterable`, `Iterator` Interfaces

 ### `Iterable Interface`
+> Represents a collection of elements that can be traversed one by one.

 - part of the Collection Framowork
 - root interface for all collection classes that can be iterated over
-- represents a collection of elements that can be traversed one by one

 #### Iterable Interface Definition